Soviet leaders matryoshka

 Back to USSR

-Some things that you can find in Russian souvenir shops are actually priceless because they reflect everyday life of Soviet people.
+Some things that you can find in Russian souvenir shops are actually priceless because they reflect the everyday life of Soviet people.
 The most curious examples are string-bag (in Russian “avos'ka” – kind of shopping bag resembling spider's web), different glass-holders, Rubic's Cube, watch “Poljot”(wristwatch produced by the First Moscow Watch Factory, used during important space flights) and first Soviet-made perfume “Krasnaya Moskva” (Red Moscow).
-During your Moscow tour you can buy a lot of interesting things at Izmailovsky Souvenirs' Market.
+During your three days in Moscow you can buy a lot of interesting things at Izmailovsky Souvenirs' Market.
 Let your Moscow tour guide accomany you, answer all your questions and help you make a good choice.